theawless/Karya/README.md

   * Change, minimize windows
   * Change menus
   * Clipboard
-* Ask questions to google
+* Plugin system with easy to make plugins
-* Search for files locally/on web
 * A customized homepage showing important notifications
+* Integration with GNOME calender
 * Dictate text into any text box
-* Edit commands, add more commands
+* Beautiful, follows GNOME guidelines
-* App indicators
+* App indicators (small window mode)
 * Notifications
 * Sudo access lets you set tasks (recurring and periodic)

 ### (Possible) Plugins
+* Text templates plugin
+* Add more commands plugin
+* Ask questions to google
+* Search for files locally/on web
 * Rhythmbox plugin
 * Gedit plugin
 * Facebook plugin
-* Text templates plugin
 * Calculator

-### Aim
-* To have a voice open source assistant for our beloved linux
-* To get accepted as an official GNOME project

 ### Scope
-* Can make it more Intelligent using Natural Language Processing, AI.
+* To make it more Intelligent using Natural Language Processing, AI.
 * Use of intents
 * Use of hand gestures to move mouse